codemunkie15/ReolinkRestart/README.md

 ## Installation

-1. Download the latest executable from the releases here.
+1. Download the latest executable from the [releases](https://github.com/codemunkie15/ReolinkRestart/releases).
+2. Extract the executable.
-2. Run the executable.
+3. Run the executable.
-3. Optionally, add the executable to your Startup folder.
+4. Optionally, add the executable to your Startup folder.

 ## Options

-Options can be changed by modifying the generated `settings.json` file.
+Options can be changed by modifying the generated `settings.json` file and restarting the application.

 * **ReolinkExecutableFilePath** - The path where your Reolink client executable is stored.
 * **RestartIntervalMinutes** - The restart interval in minutes.